luke4051/SQL_Project_Data_Job_Analysis/README.md

 For my analysis of the data analyst job market, I utilized several key tools:

 - **SQL:** The staple for my analysis, allowing me to query the database and identify key insights.
-- **PostgreSQL:** The chosen database management system, ideal for handling the kob posting data.
+- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code:** My go-to for database management and executing sql queries.
 - **Git and GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
-Here's how I approached each question:
+Here is how I approached each question:

 ### 1. Top Paying Data Analyst Jobs
 To identify the highest-paying roles I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.